Learn about the Mass Spectrometry Core Facility and our new lipidomics platform

-of Wisconsin Biotechnology Center has acquired several mass spectrometers
+of Wisconsin Biotechnology Center Mass Spectrometry Core Facility has several mass spectrometers

 for the analysis of biomolecules, including proteins, peptides,